To get a title for an old camper

 RVing is so hot right now that older RVs are being renovated and put back on the road.

-The answer is yes, and down below, I tell you how.
+The answer is yes, and below, I will tell you how.
 Once you have a clear title to an old camper, you can either sell it or use it yourself to create incredible vacation memories!

 Why RVs Need a Title

-An old RV needs a title
+An old, tiny RV that needs a title

 The majority of campers are by DMV definition a regular vehicle that travels, not sits in one location.
 To move on the highways, they have to be built and maintained to be legal and safe to drive on the road.

-To make an old camper legal, so the police don’t pull you over while taking the family to your favorite campground, you will need to make sure it has a valid license plate.
+To make an old camper legal so the police don’t pull you over while taking the family to your favorite campground, you will need to make sure it has a valid license plate.

 To purchase a license plate, you need to have a title to prove ownership.
 Any camper on the road will also need insurance, and a valid title can help you secure proper insurance coverage.